CITRIS Development Coordinator at UC Berkeley

 • Background check required.

-*Interest in trends and terminology for one or more high-tech sectors such as engineering, computer science, robotics, healthcare, energy, open data, civic tech and other domains central to the CITRIS mission.
+• Interest in trends and terminology for one or more high-tech sectors such as engineering, computer science, robotics, healthcare, energy, open data, and other domains central to the CITRIS mission.

-*Experience with basic database tools (e.g. Excel) or CRM platforms (e.g. Salesforce).
+* Experience with basic database tools (e.g. Excel) or contact list management (e.g. Salesforce).

 For information on the comprehensive benefits package offered by the University visit: